bershin/learn-lang/8.Simple_Functions/Readme.md

 ## Return Value
 - Function return value needs to be
-    - Captured as variable and printed (or)
+    - Assign function to variable and printed the variable in console.log() to see the return value (or)
-    - Directly printed in console.log()
+    - Directly run the function in console.log() to see the return value.
     - Capturing values for function that do not return anything is `undefined`
 - Cannot return two seperate value
     - In that case return the value as string or array.